oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![APEX builder interface repositioning create buttons](images/apexlang-bulk-edit-buttons.png)

 2. Import Application into the workspace and view the Leads Management page to see the changes.
-Refer **Task 3** for steps to import the application from VS Code.
+Refer **Task 3** for steps to import the application from Visual Studio Code.
 Observe that 9 pages are updated and the buttons are now visually prominent.
     ![Application running in the browser](images/view-bulk-edit-buttons.png)